Stuck Backwards, "Fear of a Prison Planet" Album Review

 "Slice of America"

 When Fear Of A Prison Planet pulls the pin on the opening two-minute thrash fest "Slice Of America," I immediately thought of fellow fun-loving Virginians Municipal Waste.
 Guitarist Mike Puke lays down some serious shred and the rhythm section of Nate M*sturbate and drummer Moose Nuckols (who's since been replaced by new skin basher Johnnie Ashtray) keeps the bottom end nice and tight.
-The hoarse, confident roar of He-Mutha Johnson resembles a blend of the late, great Dave Brockie of GWAR and the deranged carnival-barker vibe of the Dead Kennedys' Jello Biafra.
+He-Mutha Johnson's hoarse, confident vocal roar resembles a blend of the late, great Dave Brockie of GWAR and the deranged carnival-barker vibe of the Dead Kennedys' Jello Biafra.
 "The Call" is a rail against conformity ("Eat!
 Sleep!
 Be mindless and breed!") that sees Johnson adding some near-death-metal screams to his vocal arsenal.

 The catchy call-to-arms "Pound For Pound" and "Crouching Liar, Hidden Backstabber" are a pair of fast-paced, punked-out rave ups with Johnson spitting lyrics at a thousand miles an hour, before the band slows things down (just a bit) on "Prison Planet," which features some seriously burly riff work.
 "American Dream" is a sarcastic take on the expectations of "normal" society ("What about the American SCHEME?") in which the band defiantly asserts, "you'll never get my mind!"